ArfatulAsif/Research-Training-MU-Final-Year./1 Topic Selection and Refinement/README.md

 - Restart cleanly with a different topic from Part 4.

 Either way, **don't stall.** And remember you don't have to carry it alone — split the dataset collection, the literature review, and the coding across your team, and keep going.
 Research is mostly persistence: continue, continue, continue.

+# What would I, as your supervisor, do?

+1. I will ensure that your selected topic is good, practical, feasible, and doable within the given timeframe.

+2. I will guide you whenever you get stuck.

+3. I will tell you exactly how to organize and conduct your research for your topic, especially how to annotate datasets, write code, and write the paper.

+4. Regarding coding, trust me when I say this: **if my hardware or the available hardware supports it, no matter how complex the code is, I will be able to do it.
+I am very good at it.** So, you are safe on that end (hopefully, Insha'Allah).